|

 temporary move was going to eat into our precious

+building fund.
 Recalling this moment in my book Building Your Field

 of Dreams, I wrote, "As we move toward our dream,